roddersuk/AmigaDualFloppyInterface/README.md

 - To support two floppy drives internally to the A500
 - To be able to switch which one is bootable
 - For the second drive to always be available
-- Not to require any unreversible change to the A500
+- Not to require any irreversible change to the A500
 - Not to have any connections out to the external drive port

 There are a number of issues to overcome to achieve these objectives: